troclaux/notes/golang.md

 - numerics: `0`
 - strings: `""`
 - booleans: false
+- struct: `structName{}`
-- struct: zero value of each field
+  - fills each field with the corresponding type's zero value
 - array: zero value of each element
 - slice: `nil`
 - function: `nil`